 This command directly accesses the flash device on the adapter without using the adapter firmware.
-This feature is useful in downloading a read-only memory (ROM) file image if the firmware has been corrupted.
+This feature is useful in downloading a ROM file image if the firmware has been corrupted.
 The adapter name is the name that appears when you run the listHBA command.
 You can also use "default" for the adapter name if there is only one single-channel adapter or one dual-channel adapter in the system.
-For more information on the listHBA command, see "Viewing all Adapters in the System (listhba)" on page 43.
+For more information on the listHBA command, see "Viewing All Adapters in the System (listhba)" on page 48.

-Note: You cannot use directdownload in a script file.

-Note: This command does not support a CEE firmware directdownload.
+- You cannot use directdownload in a script file. - UCNAs and LPe16000 family of adapters do not support directdownload.

-You can use this feature on the following Emulex adapters:
+You can use this feature on the following Emulex adapters:LP21000 and LP21002.